rbisdorff/Digraph3/docSphinx/tutorial.rst

        2nd last ranked ['a1', 'a3', 'a4', 'a8']
      1st last ranked ['a2', 'a9']

 The nine alternatives are gathered into four levels.
-Mind that alternative *a1* is positioned in ranks 2, 5, 6 and 7.
-In the partial ranking it is therefore at the same time *2nd-first* and *2nd-last* ranked (Lines 4-5).
-To draw such ambiguous partial rankings, we make usage of an optmistic topological sort algorithm keeping ambiguously ranked alternatives on their first-ranked positions [60]_ (see :numref:`RankingConsensus2` Line 5).
+Mind that alternative *a1* is at the same time *2nd-first* and *2nd-last* ranked (Lines 4-5).
+To draw such ambiguous partial rankings, we make usage of an optimistic topological sort algorithm keeping ambiguously ranked alternatives on their first-ranked positions [60]_ (see :numref:`RankingConsensus2` Line 5).

 .. code-block:: pycon
    :name: RankingConsensus2